 Diagnostic Ultrasound for Evaluating Vein Disorders

 Treatment failure for spider and reticular veins is often due to overlooking problems with deeper veins in the legs, such as refluxing saphenous and perforator veins.
 Only ultrasound can diagnose these problems.
 If the test is ordered and performed at a hospital or outpatient diagnostic center, it is often done by a technologist, who is not properly trained in evaluating the superficial veins.
 At Nu Vela, patients are not referred to an outside imaging center or hospital for ultrasound evaluation; Dr. R. Dishakjian, with extensive experience with the technology, personally performs all ultrasound evaluations.

 VEIN TREATMENT AT NU VELA ESTHETICA

 Questions About Cost of Vein Treatment or a Treatment?

 Our vein clinic is located in Porter Ranch, near Chatsworth, Northridge, and Granada Hills in the San Fernando Valley region of the city of Los Angeles, in Southern California, with easy connection from most local Los Angeles freeways.
 Click the "Contact us" button at the top of the page for directions, or call 818-832-4500.
 The receptionist at the Center will be delighted to assist you with any enquiries regarding cost, additional information on varicose vein removal options, or scheduling a consultation session with Dr. Dishakjian.
-Consultations with the vein doctor are free with the purchase of any service.
+Consultation with the vein doctor is free with the purchase of any service.
 We charge a nominal refundable consultation fee for the first office visit only.
 This fee is fully credited towards a subsequently purchased service.